SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 ### Preparation

-Copy the Edge licence, SSL key, SSL certificate and Apama licence (if obtained) into the Edge VM using FTP.
-You can copy it to the Edge VM folder "/home/admin".
+Copy the Edge licence, SSL key, SSL certificate and Apama licence (if obtained) into the Edge VM.
+Use WINSCP, SCP, FTP or any other file transfer tool to transfer the files from your windows host to Edge VM (Linux OS).

+You can copy the files to the Edge VM folder "/home/admin".

 The files have the following extensions: